Share a series of episodes with one embed code.

 On your Episodes page, select Edit/Preview Channel, and you’ll be taken to a Channel building page where you can customize and share!

-This is the same as the title section on your Channel Details page, and serves as another spot to edit it!
+The title will reflect what you’ve added in the title section of your Channel Details page, and serves as another spot to edit it!
 Right beneath the title, you can also edit the description to give a brief overview of what your Channel is about.

 Customize your Channel further by adding a logo.
 Once a logo is uploaded, you’ll have the option to customize its size, and can choose to display your logo in place of the title.